 Here, we highlight some of the most important health benefits of zinc and share with you the main whole foods you need to include in your diet to ensure you're getting enough of this vital mineral.

-1. Improves Prostate Health
+1. Improves Men's Prostate Health

-Zinc is concentrated more highly in the prostate than in any other human tissue, and low levels of zinc in this gland relate to a higher risk for prostate cancer.
+Zinc is concentrated more highly in the prostate than in any other human tissue, and low levels of zinc in this gland relate to a higher risk of prostate cancer.

 2. Improves Skin, Nail and Hair Health

-Zinc is also used to help speed wound healing, so if you’re not getting enough zinc it could take longer for skin injuries to disappear.
+Zinc is also used to help speed wound healing, so if you’re not getting enough zinc it could take longer for skin related injuries to disappear.